Microtis media subsp. media: Description

 Microtis media subsp. media is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf 250-650 mm long and 3-8 mm wide.
 Between twenty and one hundred small greenish-yellow flowers are arranged on an erect, fleshy raceme.
 Each flower is about 3 mm long and wide.
 The dorsal sepal is about 3 mm long and with the slightly shorter petals forms a hood over the column.
 The lateral sepals are about 1 mm wide and curl downwards.
 The labellum has a notched tip and thickened edges with small teeth and there are two comma-shaped calli at its base.
 Flowering occurs from September to January.

 Taxonomy and naming

 Microtis media was first formally described by Robert Brown in 1810 and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 In 1990 Robert Bates described three subspecies including subspecies media, densiflora and quadrata but the last of these has been raised to species status.
 The epithet media is derived from the Latin medius (middle, intermediate), alluding to the intermediate floral structure".

 Distribution and habitat

 The common mignonette orchid is found between Shark Bay and the Eyre Bird Observatory.
 It grows in a range of habitats ranging from forests to soil pockets on granite outcrops.

 Conservation

-Microtis media subsp. media is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Microtis media subsp. media is classified as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions.